 There are several different options.
 Traditional operations such as vein stripping have largely been replaced by procedures which involve heat, lasers or the injection of chemicals into the vein.

 Self-help methods.
 Avoid prolonged standing or sitting still.
 Try to put your feet up frequently (sit or lie down and raise the feet above the level of your hips).
 You can, for example, use extra pillows under your feet on a bed or footrest).
 This helps to reduce blood pooling in the veins.
-Use a moisturising cream or ointment to protect the skin if it is dry, flaky or itchy.
+Use a moisturising cream or ointment to protect the skin in the affected area if it is dry, flaky or itchy.

 Weight loss and exercise are unlikely to make varicose veins disappear but may prevent them from developing in the first place.

-Varicose vein treatment techniques have been developed which have a lower rate of complications, such as bruising, than traditional surgery.
+Varicose vein treatment techniques have been developed which have a lower rate of complications, such as bruising, compared with traditional surgery.
 The National Institute for Health and Care Excellence (NICE) recommends that they be used in preference to traditional surgery for people who are having their veins treated for the first time.
 They include:

 - Radiofrequency ablation and endovenous laser ablation.
 These methods involve passing a probe into one of the longer varicose veins, using ultrasound to guide the position.
 The laser or radiofrequency energy makes the vein heat up, which seals it.